kshedden/case_studies/methods/regression-extras.md

 quantitative meaning to the levels of the variable beyond the ordering.
-For example, country of birth (US, China, Canada) is a nominal variable, whereas if someone is asked to state their views regarding a policy as "negative", "neutral", or "positive", this can be seen as being ordinal.
+For example, country of birth (US, China, Canada) is a nominal variable, whereas if someone is asked to state their views regarding a policy as being "negative", "neutral", or "positive", then this can be seen as being ordinal.

 In a regression analysis, quantitative, semi-quantitative, and ordinal variables can be modeled directly, e.g.  by including an additive term
 $\beta x$ in a regression.
 Alternatively, we can use basis functions or transformed versions of $x$ to construct a more flexible model.
-A purely nominal variable cannot be included directly in a regression, as it must be "coded".
+A nominal variable cannot be included directly in a regression, as it must be "coded".
 The usual way of doing this is to select one level of the variable as the _reference level_, and then create "dummy" or "indicator" variables for each of the other levels.
 For